nzytag/02-jquery-and-the-dom/hector-jordan/README.md

 12am complete project---Now its fully functional

 ## Credits and Collaborations
-Jordan Van Ness was a driver/navigator for parts of this project.
+Hector Norza was a driver/navigator for parts of this project.
 -->